mfrances17/appservices-design-poc/.github/pull_request_template.md

 - [ ] Code has been tested locally by PR requester
 - [ ] Changes have been successfully verified by another team member
-- [ ] User-visible strings are using the translation function (useTranslation)
+- [ ] User-visible strings are using the react-i18next framework (useTranslation)
 - [ ] Help has been implemented
 - [ ] Storybook has been added
-- [ ] aXe report has been run and resulting a11y issues have been resolved
+- [ ] axe report has been run and resulting a11y issues have been resolved
 - [ ] Unit tests have been created/updated
 - [ ] Formatting has been performed via prettier/eslint